mtrojnar/osslsigncode/README.md

 This feature allows for doing dumb things.
 Be very careful with what you put in the unauthenticated blob, as an attacker could modify this.
 Do NOT, under any circumstances, put a URL here that you will use to download an additional file.
-If you do do that, you would need to check the newly downloaded file is code signed AND that it has been signed with your cert AND that it is the version you expect.
+If you do that, you would need to check the newly downloaded file is code signed AND that it has been signed with your cert AND that it is the version you expect.

 ## BUGS, QUESTIONS etc.

-Check whether your your question or suspected bug was already discussed on https://github.com/mtrojnar/osslsigncode/issues.
+Check whether your question or suspected bug was already discussed on https://github.com/mtrojnar/osslsigncode/issues.
 Otherwise, open a new issue.